 - (a) A candidate for elective state office or an elected state officer may establish a separate account to defray attorney's fees and other related legal costs incurred for the candidate's or officer's legal defense if the candidate or officer is subject to one or more civil or criminal proceedings or administrative proceedings arising directly out of the conduct of an election campaign, the electoral process, or the performance of the officer's governmental activities and duties.
 These funds may be used only to defray those attorney fees and other related legal costs. - (b) A candidate may receive contributions to this account that are not subject to the contribution limits set forth in this article.
-However, all contributions shall be reported in a manner prescribed by the commission. - (c) Once the legal dispute is resolved, the candidate shall dispose of any funds remaining after all expenses associated with the dispute are discharged for one or more of the purposes set forth in paragraphs (1) to (5), inclusive, of subdivision (b) of Section 89519.
+However, all contributions shall be reported in a manner prescribed by the commission. - (c) Once the legal dispute is resolved, the candidate shall dispose of any funds remaining after all expenses associated with the dispute are discharged for one or more of the purposes set forth in paragraphs (1) to (5), inclusive, of subdivision (b) of Section 89519. - (d) (1) For purposes of this section and Section 85304.5, "attorney's fees and other related legal costs" includes only the following: - (A) Attorney's fees and other legal costs related to the defense of the candidate or officer. - (B) Administrative costs directly related to compliance with the requirements of this title. - (2) "Attorney's fees and other related legal costs" does not include expenses for fundraising, media or political consulting fees, mass mailing or other advertising, or, except as expressly authorized by subdivision (c) of Section 89513, a payment or reimbursement for a fine, penalty, judgment or settlement, or a payment to return or disgorge contributions made to any other committee controlled by the candidate or officer.

 History: Added by Proposition 73 of the June 1988 Statewide Primary Election.
 (Formerly titled "Prohibition on Transfers"); repealed and added by Proposition 208 of the November 1996 Statewide General Election.
 (Formerly titled "Limitations on Contributions from Political Parties"); repealed and added by Stats.
 2000, Ch.
-102 [Proposition 34 of the November Statewide General Election].
+102 [Proposition 34 of the November Statewide General Election]; amended by Stats.
+2014, Ch.
+884.